lastplacerobo/twitter-sentiment-analyser/README.md

 # twitter-sentiment-analyser

-Search Twitter for keywords and analyses their sentiment (Swedish)
+Search Twitter for tweets based on keywords.
+Analyses their sentiment (lang: Swedish)

 Uses TwitterSearch, and vaderSentiment-swedish